-No matter where you live or what your climate may be, each year you and your garden will experience the fall season.
-Mother Nature does not care whether you live in Connecticut or California.
-Even if you don’t have the extremes of temperature to indicate it, your yard still goes through a yearly growth cycle, and this is the perfect time to discover my fall gardening secrets.
+No matter where you live or what your climate may be, Mother Nature does not care whether you live in Connecticut or California.
+Each year you and your garden will experience the fall season.
+Although you might not get the extremes of temperature, your yard still goes through a yearly growth cycle.
+And Fall is the perfect time to discover my fall gardening secrets.

-Updating your planter and window boxes with perennials
+Update your planters and window boxes with perennials

-- Fall is normally the time when the garden goes to rest, and annuals lose their luster.
-Every fall I take the opportunity to fill my window boxes and planters with perennials that give me texture and interest through the winter season.
+- As annuals lose their luster, I fill my window boxes and planters with perennials with texture and interest that will last me through the winter season.

-- I benefit from this in the spring as I am able to transplant them into my garden.
+- Another benefit?
+In the Spring I am able to transplant them into my garden.
 Good for my window boxes, and even better for my ever-growing garden.

-- Fall is a time of year that, no matter where you live, mums are in abundance, and easy to pop into planters, urns, and window boxes.
+- Mums are in abundance, and easy to pop into planters, urns, and window boxes.
 They are a perfect replacement for the annuals we have enjoyed since spring.

 - Hundreds of thousands of hardy mums are produced yearly in Delaware.
-When you purchase these plants they are either plants that have been recently dug from the field or they may have been grown in the pots.
+What you purchase have been recently dug from the field or they may have been grown in pots.
 But getting these hardy mums to come back next year requires a special trick.
 When the flowers are spent, take the plant and transplant it in the garden.
 Then ignore it; it will completely die off.
-Early next spring, you will simply remove all the debris, by cutting the plant all the way down to the ground.
+Early next Spring, simply remove all the debris by cutting the plant all the way down to the ground.
 Keep watering it, and watch it return.